MicahWallace/micahwallace.github.io/_tabs/resume.md

 **Information Technology Professional** | Lambton College (Sarnia, Ontario)\
 Graduate Certificate - ITP-32 Class of 2011 (Deans Honour List)

-The ITP Program is a comprehensive, 12-month fast track program that covers a wide range of topics in computer system design, building, maintenance, and support.
+The ITP Program is a comprehensive, 12-month fast-track program that covers a wide range of topics in computer system design, building, maintenance, and support.
 In addition to technical courses, the program also includes management training to prepare candidates for leadership roles.
 The specific courses included in the program are:

 - Project Management (CompTIA Project +)
 - Cisco Certified Network Associate (CCNA)